 And if you manage to spend enough time away to be a legit expat, you will have to deal with the residency requirement for your bank account, credit cards, and brokerage accounts.
 Tons of fun.

 Immigration lawyers come in 2 flavors, shady as shit or insanely busy.
 There are quite a few horror stories online so you must choose wisely or DIY it.
-However, I would say that at least consulting with an immigration lawyer is the best way to get started.
+However, I would say that at least consulting with an immigration lawyer is the best way to get started before living overseas or retiring abroad.

 There are retirement visas which are for older individuals who want to live abroad and spend their money in that country.
 Of course, since that country wants your money, they are likely to give you an extended visa or residency.
 These often have an age requirement – you gotta be old.